farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 Simply tell the GM, "No, I don't think so.
 I'm resisting that."

-The GM then tells you if resisting that consequence negates it completely, or simply reduces it.

-- When negated, the PC is able to avoid the consequence entirely. e.g. they take no `stress`, no `danger clock` is ticked, etc.
-- When reduced, the PC still suffers the consequence, but the effect of that consequence is reduced. e.g. they take 2 stress instead of 3, the danger clock only gets ticked once instead of twice.

-> #### Avoiding vs Reducing Consequences
->
-> By adjusting which consequences are reduced vs. which are avoided, the GM establishes the overall tone of the game.
-For a more daring game, most consequences will be avoided.
-For a grittier game, most consequences will only be reduced if resisted.

-You'll then make a `resistance roll` to see how well you resist the consequence.
+You then make a `resistance roll` to see how well you resist the consequence.

 You make that roll by burning momentum.
 Build a pool of d6s by adding `+1d6` per charge of momentum.